arielccjr/Journal2025/README.md

     : COMMAND:
     : LOGIC-ARITHMETIC = -1, 0, +1
     : NOW-SPACE: Same Plane/Continuance of Evidence
-    : NICOMACHEAN ETHICS: explores the nature of human happiness (eudaimonia), virtue (arete), and the role of reason in ethical decision-making.
+    : GOLDEN MEAN:
-        ~1: The Highest Good is Happiness (Eudaimonia), self-sufficient (worth pursuing for its own sake), contemplative, and is lived within a community (polis).
+        ~1: The Highest Good is Happiness (Eudaimonia), worth pursuing for its own sake, contemplative, and is lived within a community (polis).
-        ~2: Virtue (arete):
-            Moral Virtues developed through habit.
-Moral Development needs Practical Wisdom (Phronesis), the ability to judge what is virtuous in different situations.
+        ~2: Virtue (arete): Moral Virtues developed through habit. needs Practical Wisdom (Phronesis), the ability to judge what is virtuous in different situations.
             Intellectual Virtues developed through reason and education.
 Reason governs all aspects of life.
-        ~3: Golden Mean between two vices.
             Deficiency (too little of a trait)
             Excess (too much of a trait)
         Example: Courage is the mean between cowardice (deficiency) and recklessness (excess).